spring-projects/spring-integration-samples/intermediate/retry-and-more/README.md

 `FileTransferRenameAfterFailureDemo`

-These classes show how to configure expressions to be evaluated after either succes, or failure; the application context is defined in expression-advice-context-xml.
+These classes show how to configure expressions to be evaluated after either success, or failure; the application context is defined in expression-advice-context-xml.

 It is a simulation of an application with a file inbound adapter -> ftp outbound adapter.